BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io/README.md

 ## *General Seminars*

-Carl Friedrich Gauss's statement:
+<p><em>Note: Previous seminars are listed below.
+Please click on the arrow ▶ to expand and view the full list.</em></p>
-*"Mathematics is the queen of sciences, the queen of Mathematics is Number Theory".*
+Carl Friedrich Gauss famously said, “Mathematics is the queen of sciences, and Number Theory is the queen of Mathematics.”

 To participate in the seminar, please kindly fill out the form:
 [Seminar Form](https://forms.gle/j7UytGNCSHm9chJQ9)